 - How are SI leaders chosen?
 Faculty recommend the SI leaders for their courses.
 If you are interested in serving as an SI leader, contact your faculty member.

 - Find courses that offer SI sessions: SI is available for to specific courses.
 Check your syllabus or ask your professor if SI is available for your course.
-SI sessions also are listed on the myNSU homepage calendar.
+SI sessions also are listed on the Student Success Calendar and myNSU homepage calendar.